 Alright, let’s dive into the pros and cons of online coding courses!

 1: Low cost

-Also, freeCodeCamp is, as implied by its name, completely free of charge.
+Also, freeCodeCamp is 100% free.
 Their learning path focuses mainly on web development.
-Thus, if you are interested in creating awesome web experiences in the future, you can learn all you need to get started at freeCodeCamp.
-I feel they have an excellent selection of resources that are perfectly suited for anyone with no experience in programming or web development so far.
+They have an excellent selection of resources that are perfectly suited for anyone with no experience in programming or web development so far.

 2: Wide variety and selection

 These days, you can find an online course for learning pretty much anything you can think of.
 Anyone can create and publish courses and tutorials online, so there is plenty to choose from.

 Whether you are interested in learning the very basics of coding or a certain programming language or in deepening your knowledge and skills, you will always find a course that suits your goals.

 Udemy offers the biggest selection of online courses for nearly any topic on this beautiful planet of ours.
 Whether you are interested in learning the very basics of web development or diving into a specific tech topic in more detail, you will always find a suitable course at Udemy.

 As for my favorite Udemy courses I’d recommend for beginners, check out my detailed Udemy Review for the best coding courses the platform offers.

 The world of tech is evolving constantly, with new technologies coming and going on a regular basis.
 They all solve specific problems, allowing developers in a certain field to work even more efficiently and productively.